Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 * `psa_wipe_key_slot, psa_register_read, psa_unregister_read, psa_slot_state_transition,` - These functions are all always performed under the global mutex, so they have no effects visible to other threads (this implies that they are linearizable).
 * `psa_get_empty_key_slot, psa_get_and_lock_key_slot_in_memory, psa_load_X_key_into_slot, psa_fail_key_creation` - These functions hold the mutex for all non-setup/finalizing code, their linearization points are the release of the mutex.
 * `psa_get_and_lock_key_slot` - If the key is already in a slot, the linearization point is the linearization point of the call to `psa_get_and_lock_key_slot_in_memory`.
 If the key is not in a slot and is loaded into one, the linearization point is the linearization point of the call to `psa_load_X_key_into_slot`.
+* `psa_start_key_creation` - From the perspective of other threads, the only effect of a successful call to this function is that the amount of usable resources decreases (a key slot which was usable is now unusable).
+Since we do not consider resource management as linearizable behaviour, when arguing for linearizability of the system we consider this function to have no visible effect to other threads.
 * `psa_finish_key_creation` - On a successful load, we lock the mutex and set the state of the slot to FULL, the linearization point is then the following unlock.
 On an unsuccessful load, the linearization point is when we return - no action we have performed has been made visible to another thread as the slot is still in a FILLING state.
 * `psa_destroy_key, psa_close_key, psa_purge_key` - As per the requirements, we need only argue for the case where the key is not in use here.
 The linearization point is the unlock after wiping the data and setting the slot state to EMPTY.
+* `psa_import_key, psa_copy_key, psa_generate_key, mbedtls_psa_register_se_key` - These functions call both `psa_start_key_creation` and `psa_finish_key_creation`, the linearization point of a successful call is the linearization point of the call to `psa_finish_key_creation`.
+The linearization point of an unsuccessful call is the linearization point of the call to `psa_fail_key_creation`.
+* `psa_key_derivation_output_key` - Same as above.
+If the operation object is in use by multiple threads, the behaviour need not be linearizable.

 Library functions which operate on a slot will return `PSA_ERROR_BAD_STATE` if the slot is in an inappropriate state for the function at the linearization point.